 Nelson Haight is our independent Director.
 Mr. Haight is a finance executive with over 30 years of professional experience, Mr. Nelson Haight currently serves as Executive Vice President and Chief Financial Officer of TEAM, Inc., (NYSE: TISI) which he joined in June 2022.
 Previously from June 2020 to June 2022, he served as Senior Vice President, Chief Financial Officer and Treasurer for Key Energy Services, Inc..
 From September 2019 to June 2020, Mr. Haight was the interim Chief Financial Officer for Element Markets, LLC, an environmental commodities firm.
 From November 2018 to June 2019, Mr. Haight was the interim Chief Financial Officer for Epic Companies, LLC, a family office backed oilfield service company.
 Between July 2017 and September 2018, Mr. Haight was the Chief Financial Officer of Castleton Resources, LLC, a privately held exploration and production company.
-From December 2011 to July 2017, Mr. Haight served in various capacities from Vice President to Chief Financial Officer at Midstates Petroleum Company, Inc. Mr. Haight served as a member of the board of directors of Mountain Crest Acquisition Corp.
-II (Nasdaq: MCAC) from January 2020 to February 2021, and served as a member of the board of directors of Mountain Crest Acquisition Corp.
-III (Nasdaq: MCAE) from March 2021.
+From December 2011 to July 2017, Mr. Haight served in various capacities from Vice President to Chief Financial Officer at Midstates Petroleum Company, Inc. Mr. Haight served as a member of the board of directors of Mountain Crest Acquisition Corp (Nasdaq: MCAC) from January 2020 to February 2021, and served as a member of the board of directors of Mountain Crest Acquisition Corp.
+II (Nasdaq: MCAD) from March 2021 to February 2023.
 He served as a member of the board of directors of Mountain Crest Acquisition Corp.
-IV (Nasdaq: MCAF) from March 2021 to March 2024.
+IV (Nasdaq: MCAF) from March 2021 to March 2021 to February 2023.
+He served as a member of the board of directors of Mountain Crest Acquisition Corp.
+IV (Nasdaq: MCAF) from March 2021.
 He has also been serving as a member of the board of directors of Mountain Crest Acquisition Corp.
-IV (Nasdaq: MCAF) from March 2021.
+IV (Nasdaq: MCAG) since April 2021.
 Mr. Haight received an MPA and BBA from the University of Texas at Austin in May 1988 and was a licensed Certified Public Accountant up until 2022.
 We believe Mr. Haight's extensive experience qualifies him to serve as our independent director.